 Some fibroids might cause problems for your fertility and your ability to carry a baby.
 If fibroids are causing fertility problems, you might want to have them removed before trying to get pregnant again.

-In rare cases, however, they can increase the risk of certain complications.
-These include miscarriage, breech birth, preterm birth, or delivery by Cesarean section.
+In rare cases, however, they can increase the risk of certain complications, including miscarriage, breech birth, preterm birth, or C-section delivery.

 Treatments for Uterine Fibroids

 This is a surgery to remove fibroids from the uterine walls.
-This surgery leaves the uterus intact, allowing a woman to retain her ability to become pregnant after surgery.
-However, new fibroids may develop over time and may need to be surgically removed again.
+This surgery leaves the uterus intact, allowing you to retain the ability to become pregnant after surgery.
+However, new fibroids may develop over time, and may need to be surgically removed again.

 This is a procedure that destroys and removes the endometrial lining of the uterus.
 After the procedure, your periods may be light or nonexistent.
 This is only recommended for women who do not wish to get pregnant.